Ankit-Rattan/CBC/README.md

 ## WHY TO CHOOSE US
 CBC is the platform that provides peak creative edges at one platform.
 You can discuss your doubts and issues with the same other in Coder.
-To pull out your creativity we have our Creators section .
+To pull out your creativity we have our Creators section.

 ## HOW WE HELP YOU
 If you are just fed up searching here and there pilling issues in mind.